EAasen/Tracksy/ROADMAP.md

 - Basic API integrations with Garmin Connect, Apple Health, and Fitbit
 - Database models and schema for users, activity logs, and health metrics
 - Initial frontend UI including dashboard, activity tracking, and settings
+- **NEW**: Adventure platform MVP development initiated

 ### Phase 1 Detailed Plan

-#### Backend Tasks
+#### Fitness Tracking Foundation (Ongoing)
-- Finalize user authentication (sign-up, login, password recovery).
+- Finalize user authentication (sign-up, login, password recovery)
-- Complete API integrations for Garmin Connect, Apple Health, and Fitbit.
+- Complete API integrations for Garmin Connect, Apple Health, and Fitbit
-- Finalize database models and schema for users, activity logs, and health metrics.
+- Finalize database models and schema for users, activity logs, and health metrics
-- Implement and test periodic data sync mechanisms.
+- Implement and test periodic data sync mechanisms
-- Ensure logging and error handling is comprehensive and consistent.
+- Ensure logging and error handling is comprehensive and consistent

+#### Adventure Platform MVP Integration (Weeks 1-14)
+- **Weeks 1-8**: Core backend and web interface for adventure planning
+- **Weeks 9-12**: Mobile foundation with React Native
+- **Weeks 13-14**: Docker deployment and self-hosting setup

 #### Frontend Tasks
-- Integrate authentication pages with the backend.
+- Integrate authentication pages with the backend
-- Finalize the dashboard UI to display activity data and health metrics.
+- Finalize the dashboard UI to display activity data and health metrics
+- **NEW**: Add adventure planning interface with map integration
+- **NEW**: Implement trip planning and route discovery features
-- Refine the settings page for managing integrations and account preferences.
+- Refine the settings page for managing integrations and account preferences
-- Ensure mobile responsiveness and cross-browser compatibility.
+- Ensure mobile responsiveness and cross-browser compatibility
-- Validate UI improvements made in the separate UI enhancement issue.
+- Validate UI improvements made in the separate UI enhancement issue

 #### Deployment & Testing Tasks
-- Finalize Docker configurations and ensure both backend and frontend services run reliably.
+- **Enhanced**: Docker configurations for both fitness and adventure features
-- Set up CI/CD pipelines for automated builds, tests, and deployments.
+- Set up CI/CD pipelines for automated builds, tests, and deployments
-- Write and execute unit tests for backend and frontend components.
+- Write and execute unit tests for backend and frontend components
+- **NEW**: Test adventure-specific features (GPX import/export, mapping)
-- Conduct integration and end-to-end tests to validate key workflows.
+- Conduct integration and end-to-end tests to validate key workflows
-- Update documentation for API endpoints and integration guides.
+- Update documentation for API endpoints and integration guides

 #### Acceptance Criteria
-- All user authentication, data integrations, and scheduled syncing functions are fully operational and tested.
+- All user authentication, data integrations, and scheduled syncing functions are fully operational and tested
+- **NEW**: Adventure planning MVP is functional with trip creation, GPX handling, and basic sharing
+- **NEW**: Mobile apps can view trips and handle basic adventure planning
-- The web app displays activity data clearly and allows users to manage their integrations effectively.
+- The web app displays activity data clearly and allows users to manage their integrations effectively
+- **NEW**: Docker deployment supports both fitness tracking and adventure planning features
-- Deployment configurations (Docker, CI/CD) are finalized and functional.
+- Deployment configurations (Docker, CI/CD) are finalized and functional
-- Comprehensive test coverage confirms the stability of the platform.
+- Comprehensive test coverage confirms the stability of the platform
-- Documentation is updated to reflect all changes made during Phase 1.
+- Documentation is updated to reflect all changes made during Phase 1

 ### Remaining Phase 1 Tasks
 - **Authentication & Authorization**